rkdarst/scicomp/tut/git-10-minute/git-10-minute.rst

 Introduction
 ============

+Have you ever:

+* Made a bunch of changes, and suddenly nothing works, and you have no idea what you did

+* Found a bug, and wished you knew exactly when it occurred so you know what results are wrong?

+* Wished you could collaborate better with people, without having to send new versions back and forth?

+You aren't the first person to have these problems, in fact there is a big set of tools to handle these issues.
+Welcome: version control.

-This is a 10 minute introduction to git.
-It has a very specific goal: to teach one enough to use git to store the revisions to their own projects.
-It does not cover sharing repositories, using someone else's repository, branching, or any number of advanced features.
-Furthermore, this is more of an introduction to version control rather than something specific to git.
-It emphasizes operations that can be done with any version control system.
+This is a 10 minute introduction to ``git``, one specific version control system.
+The tutorial has a very specific goal: to teach one the general concepts of version control, and enough to use ``git`` on their own, personal projects.
+It doesn't go into the full power of ``git`` or version control systems (that's the next tutorial).

-This is designed to be a part of an oral presentation, thus does not necessarily stand on its own.
-It should serve as notes for after that presentation for further research and reading.
-If you are reading this on your own, you will have to do more reading to understand things here.

 Keep in mind: I can't teach you git, but I can give you ideas and your curiosity can teach you git.

 Goals
 -----